openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 overriding.
 Making a class *final* prohibits defining classes derived from it, whereas making a method *final* prevents it from overriding in derived classes.

-Section :ref:`Adding Functionality to Existing Types` defines the ability to add new functionality to already defined type.
+Section :ref:`Adding Functionality to Existing Types` discusses the way to add new functionality to an already defined type.
 This feature can be used for GUI programming (:ref:`Support for GUI Programming`).

 Section :ref:`Enumeration Methods` adds methods to declarations of the enumeration types.
 Such methods can help in some kinds of manipulations